Google's growth slows as pandemic infests advertising market

 Alphabet's first-quarter revenue increased 13% from the same time last year to $41.2 billion.
 While most companies would celebrate that kind of growth, it's a significant slowdown for Google, which has regularly generated quarterly revenue gains of 20% to 25%.

-The company’s revenue growth hasn’t been this low since the summer of 2015.
-That was before Google created Alphabet as a new holding company for itself and a hodgepodge of more risky tech ventures.
+The company’s revenue growth hasn’t been this low since the summer of 2015, before Google created Alphabet as a new holding company for itself and a hodgepodge of small, risky tech ventures.

 The performance was still slightly better than revenue of $40.8 billion projected by analysts surveyed by FactSet Reearch.

 Alphabet earned $6.8 billion during the quarter, a 2% increase from last year.
-The company's stock climbed 3% to $1,269.50 in extended trading.
+The company's stock climbed nearly 4% to $1,278.96 in extended trading, although shares remain about 17% below their peak reached about two months ago

+Facebook, the second largest seller of digital ads behind Google, is expected to also disclose a dramatic slowdown on Wednesday when it’s scheduled to release its January-March numbers.

+The current April-June quarter is expected deliver even grimmer news, with major advertisers in airlines, hotels and other travel-sensitive have little or no reason to spend anything to reach consumers either prevented or uninterested in going on their usual summer vacations.